 As I said above, there are several flaws in the logic I stated above.

 Different Types of Searches

-Different types of search classifications is discussed in detail by Aaron Wall over at SEOBook.
+Different types of top free dating sites in canada is discussed in detail by Aaron Wall over at SEOBook.
 These types are Navigational, Transactional, and Informational.

 - In general, for navigational searches people click the top result more often than they would on an informational search.

 - In general, for informational searches people tend to click throughout the full set of search results at a more even distribution than they would for navigational or transactional searches.